Sask. businesses applying to take over for STC run into roadblocks | Globalnews.ca

 On Wednesday, STC came to the end of the road after 71 years on Saskatchewan highways.

-Now, the wheels are in motion for a private business to take over the freight and passenger service.
-At least 11 applied to take over routes but already one of the companies is giving up saying there are too many roadblocks.
+The wheels are now in motion for private businesses to take over the freight and passenger service.
+At least 11 have applied to take over routes, but already one of the companies is giving up, saying there are too many roadblocks.

-“We were prepared to go June 1st and as things turn out with the Highway Traffic Board bureaucracy, we’ve decided that the timing just isn’t good for it,” said Mitch Blyth, General Manager of Carpe Diem.
+“We were prepared to go June 1st and as things turn out with the Highway Traffic Board bureaucracy, we’ve decided that the timing just isn’t good for it,” Carpe Diem general manager Mitch Blyth said.

 “With all the people contesting, all the lawyers and another limousine company in Saskatoon contesting it – it’s going to drag it through our busy season and quite frankly we really don’t have time for it right now.”